-Recognising the range of possible returns, the Board's forecast return for the Fund for the year ended 30 June 2012 is 8.0% after tax and before total investment costs (equivalent to the assumed return on the NZX New Zealand Government Stock Gross Return Index after tax of 4.6% per annum for the same period, plus 3.4%).
-The forecast return translates to a surplus after tax of \$248 million for the Fund (\$223.3 million after tax and total investment costs).
-The forecast includes an allowance for added value from active management strategies.
-By comparison, the Reference Portfolio is forecast to return 6.9% (\$214 million) after tax and total investment costs.
+In that context, the Board's forecast return for the Fund for the year ended 30 June 2013 is 6.8% after tax and before total investment costs (see Table 1 on the next page).
+This translates to a forecast surplus after tax and before total investment costs of \$201 million for the Fund (\$176 million after tax and total investment costs).

-The forecast return for the Fund is consistent with a 1 in 16 chance of a loss after tax greater than 9% of the total Fund.
-The forecast return for the Reference Portfolio is consistent with a 1 in 10 chance of a loss greater than 9%.
+The forecast return corresponds to a 1 in 17 chance of a loss after tax greater than 9% of the total Fund, compared with a 1 in 10 chance for the Risk Parameter.